Toyota Tacoma's two-step plan to match Chevy's 2015 Colorado

 Look closely at the Colorado’s marketing and we see three themes.
 First, fuel economy.
 Toyota will have no problem matching Chevy there.
 The current Tacoma is already lighter than the Colorado and the new turbo will improve the overall fuel economy numbers for the Tacoma family.
 No new carbon fiber or aluminum alloy panels needed to catch up.
 Second, Chevy is talking about making the Colorado a full size pickup in the minds of buyers crazy enough to think that.
 Toyota will ignore this angle because its larger Tundra is already selling amazingly well.
 Conversely, the full size Chevy Silverado has been shrinking in sales.
 Third, Chevy is making the Colorado seem modern and fun.
 Modern “confotainment” options and lots of fun outdoor gear are a big part of the Colorado marketing blitz.

 Toyota will add more sophistication to the Tacoma inside.
-The vehicle will need to have optional navigation, entertainment, and connectivity the equal of anything in the Toyota line, including some Lexus models.
+This pickup truck will need to have optional navigation, entertainment, and connectivity the equal of anything in the Toyota line, including some Lexus models.
 Again, we stress optional.
 With little difficulty Toyota can also offer new and improved kayak, tenting, motorcycle, ATV, snowmobile and other outdoors-related gear for Tacoma buyers to see in photos and then either buy or not buy.
 Much of this type of stuff is simply “wish-book” marketing.